You have moved to Scotland. Now, what do you do? It can be overwhelming to figure out what you need to do when you first arrive in your new home.

 Many landlords or letting agencies will require you to have proof of income and a bank account before renting a flat to anyone.
 It’s best to get a few things sorted out before even searching for a place to live.

 Once you feel a bit more settled, you can look for a more permanent place to live.
-I highly recommend checking out my guide on finding a flat in Edinburgh to help you figure out how, where and what type of rental you want.
+I highly recommend checking out my guide on finding a flat in Edinburgh or how to find a flat in Glasgow, to help you figure out how, where and what type of rental you want.

 Finding a Job in Scotland